 WARNING: Some readers might find certain pieces of folklore included below disturbing.

-We’ve all heard of the infamous hand of glory, the hand of a dead man, hung for his crimes, and it’s often said that it could be used to open any lock.
+We’ve all heard of the infamous hand of glory, the hand of a dead man, hanged for his crimes, and it’s often said that it could be used to open any lock.
 However, on further investigation the use of a hand of glory is much more complicated!

 We do hear tell of hands of glory opening locks, and one of the oldest references is from Savine Baring-Gould’s 1873 book :

 Yet many other legends tell of a very different and much more sinister use.
 A French grimoire from 1782 gives three stipulations for the hand.
 Firstly, the aim of using the hand was to ‘stupefy and render immobile those to whom it is presented’ (my translation).
 Secondly, it must assuredly be the hand of a hanged man.
-Finally, there is a particular method of preparation: It is either the right or left hand, cut off while still hung along the highway, then wrapped in a shroud, ‘pressed well to stay the remaining blood’ and pickled in an earthen vessel containing zimat, saltpetre, salt & pepper for fifteen days, then dried in the sun.
+Finally, there is a particular method of preparation: It is either the right or left hand, cut off while still strung-up along the highway, then wrapped in a shroud, ‘pressed well to stay the remaining blood’ and pickled in an earthen vessel containing zimat, saltpetre, salt & pepper for fifteen days, then dried in the sun.
 If you’re unfortunate to live in colder climes, it is deemed acceptable to dry the hand in the oven instead, as long as fennel and verbena are added.
 The hand is then used to hold a candle made from the hanged man’s own fat, which, when brandished, makes all in the vicinity remain in deepest sleep.
 The only protection against this grotesque charm is to make an ointment of the gall of a black cat, along with chicken fat and the blood of an owl.
 The mixture should be rubbed around the door, and any other places that a thief might enter the house by.

 While many tales follow this use of the hand, other accounts show different ways to employ their nefarious magic.
 In his 1879 book , Henderson recounts a 16th century tale of two magicians who applied an ‘unguent’ to the fingers and then lit them, to the same ends: the public-house’s inhabitant would fall into a deep sleep.
 In many of the stories about hands of glory, the flames cannot be extinguished at all: not with milk, nor beer.
 However, in a few tales the flames can be extinguished, sometimes blown out, but more often than not, only put out with milk .
 One such tale is that of John Fian, a man tortured as a witch in Scotland, which tells that he performed a service to the Devil after using a hand of glory to break into a church .